-Safeguarding training for taxi drivers has been provided.
+Safeguarding training for taxi drivers has been provided, ensuring good service, and supporting a vibrant wider economy.

 Over sixty One Leisure employees have obtained or are being trained to become qualified lifeguards.
 Lifeguarding posts are an entry level position for many staff and obtaining the qualification is the first steps towards a career in the leisure industry.